WHEN WILL I GET A RESPONSE TO MY PROPOSAL?

 - The festival reserves the right to refuse entry to any animal that is perceived as a safety concern or annoyance.
 Please don’t bring any animal that may become aggressive, annoying or loud.

-- Some areas of the festival are loud.
-Dog hearing is sensitive, so please be sensitive about where you take them.
+- Some areas of the festival are loud and dog’s ears are sensitive, so please be mindful of where you take them.

-Yes, however funding for development or materials is not solely for ANA 2017.
+Yes, however funding for development or materials is not solely for ANA 2018.
 Proposals that leverage festival funding for future development or presentation are welcome, so long as a well-considered project is presented on the day.
+Proposals can also be for future years, but would need presentation in the festival of that nominated year.

 We’d love you to.
 Bringing ANA to fruition is a big task and needs lots of skills.
-If you have some, or want to learn some, please talk to us here.
+If you have some, or want to learn some, apply to be a Volunteer.
 We will do our best to fit you into the right part of the team.
 This could involve artist coordination, production assistance, marketing assistance, regulatory compliance for artists’ crazy ideas, invigilating exhibitions, carpentry or – the most needed – assisting on the day.
 We’ll feed you, dress you in a red smock, talk to you and thank you.
 And help however else we can.
-Click here to talk about festival volunteering.